artur-reaboi-egov/wp4-architecture/blueprint/03-architecture-overview.md

 The EU ecosystem for the natural person wallet is described in more detail in [ARF].
 The corresponding document for the EU legal person wallet is in progress.

-Several sources exist for describing the more general 3rd party model including ongoing work in the IETF eg [https://datatracker.ietf.org/doc/draft-ietf-spice-vdcarch/]
+Several sources exist for describing the more general 3rd party model, including ongoing work in the IETF eg [https://datatracker.ietf.org/doc/draft-ietf-spice-vdcarch/]

 ## System Landscape
 ```mermaid